nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ```

 Looking at the outputs, we see each greeting was correctly extracted and processed through the workflow.
 We've achieved the same result as the previous step, but now we have a lot more flexibility to add more elements to the channel of greetings we want to process.

 !!! tip

-    Nextflow offers a variety of predefined operators and functions for reading data in from common file formats and applying text transformations to it.
-In this example, we used the `fromPath()` channel factory with the `splitText()` operator to read each line as a separate value, then we used a closure to apply the `trim()` function to strip the newline (`\n`) character from each element.

-!!! tip